foundersandcoders/coursebook/curriculum/fullstack-app/project.md

 # Single-page app week project

-Your project this week is to build a frontend for one of the APIs from last week.
+Your project this week is to build a frontend for one of the APIs from REST API week.
 It should be a single-page app with client-side routing.

 ## User stories